gregcaporaso/microbiogeo/doc/notes/permanova.rst

 	Input_filepath						permanova_R_value	p_value
 	../../datasets/whole_body/unweighted_unifrac_dm.txt	13.2670596158		0.001

-The R value of 13.2670596158 indicates that the body sites are significantly different (i.e. there is clustering) due to its relatively “large” ratio.
+The R value of 13.2670596158 indicates that the body sites are significantly different due to its relatively “large” ratio.
 This is a result that we would expect.
 The p-value of .001 indicates that the result is significant.